schlueter/angry-hobo/README.md

 `192.168.123.123 angry-hobo.local`

-Run the application by changing into the bin/ directory and running ./www with sudo permissions (it runs on port 80).
+Run the application by changing into the bin/ directory and running:

+`DEBUG=angry-hobo && sudo ./www` (Replacing 'angry-hobo' with your project's name)

+You can reach me at zahid@zmhr.me with questions and comments :)